aurakei/social-app/README.md

 A social media app.
-Working on the chat side of the app
+Working on the chat side of the app.
-Target is the complete MERN stack.
+I will merge the chat app with the social media app when I am done with it Target is the complete MERN stack.
 // Under development